liferay-labs/pulpo-docs/src/pages/docs/individual_segments/index.md

 }
 ```

-Creation of new Individual-Individual Segment memberships is supported only for Individual Segments with `status=ACTIVE`
+Creation of new Individual Segment Memberships is supported only for Individual Segments with `status=ACTIVE`
 and `segmentType=STATIC` by making a `POST` to the `memberships` Collection URL of each individual segment .
 This is an example of the body passed to this POST request to the URL
 `http://localhost:8084/my-project/individual-segments/my-individual-segment-identifier/memberships`